Inclusion and Diversity

 First-Year Success Research Institute

-Caltech's First-Year Success Research Institute (FSRI) is a comprehensive five-week program of orientation and academic support for first-year students from underrepresented and/or underserved backgrounds.
+Caltech's First-Year Success Research Institute (FSRI) is a comprehensive five-week program of orientation and academic support for first-year students; it is designed to provide a space in which all Caltech first-year students can feel a sense of belonging.
 By introducing students to Caltech's rigorous math curriculum, culture, and academic and student support services, FSRI eases the transition from high school to college and builds a strong foundation in research.

 For more information, contact Nicole Weaver-Goller, senior director of development.